joint-online-judge/joint-online-judge.github.io/docs/horse/index.md

     If you fail to install mongodb on Debian, referring to <https://docs.mongodb.com/manual/tutorial/install-mongodb-on-debian/>.

+    **WARNING**: You may install mongodb 3.6 instead of the latest version!

     ```bash
     sudo apt update
     sudo apt install python3 python3-pip python3-virtualenv python3-setuptools